veds12/erc_handbook/content/en/docs/Simulation/Gazebo/_index.md

 title: "Gazebo"
 linkTitle: "Gazebo"
 weight: 1
-description: >
-  To be included : Definition of key terms, Intro to URDF and SDF, Intro to Gazebo Plugins, Basic Gazebo Tutorials, Intro to Gazebo Sensors and Actuators, Make your own   	robot(basic)
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+To be included : Definition of key terms, Intro to URDF and SDF, Intro to Gazebo Plugins, Basic Gazebo Tutorials, Intro to Gazebo Sensors and Actuators, Make your own robot(basic)
 {{% /pageinfo %}}

-Information in this section helps your user try your project themselves.

-* What do your users need to do to start using your project?
-This could include downloading/installation instructions, including any prerequisites or system requirements.

-* Introductory “Hello World” example, if appropriate.
-More complex tutorials should live in the Tutorials section.

-Consider using the headings below for your getting started page.
-You can delete any that are not applicable to your project.

-## Prerequisites

-Are there any system requirements for using your project?
-What languages are supported (if any)?
-Do users need to already have any software or tools installed?
+Gazebo is the most popular simulator for robotics development.
+It can simulate robots in a 3D environment and can be fully integrated into ROS integrated with Gazebo using the **gazebo_ros** ROS package.
+You can interface your robots in the simulation using ROS and control them using ROS messages and services.

-## Installation
+## 2.1 Installation

-Where can your user find your project code?
-How can they install it (binaries, installable package, build from source)?
-Are there multiple options/versions they can install and how should they choose the right one for them?
+Gazebo is automatically installed when you install ROS.
+To make sure you have all the ROS packages necessary for running Gazebo simulations are installed

+`sudo apt-get install ros-melodic-gazebo-*`

-## Setup
+## 2.2 Getting Started

-Is there any initial setup users need to do after installation to try your project?

-## Try it out!

-Can your users test their installation, for example by running a commmand or deploying a Hello World example?
+You can launch the Gazebo GUI simulator window by just running the command gazebo in the terminal.
+You can follow **[this](http://gazebosim.org/tutorials?tut=model_editor&cat=model_editor_top)** tutorial to get used to the gazebo GUI and make some models.

+## 2.3 Integration with ROS

+Gazebo has tight integration with ROS to make simulation as convenient as possible.
+For example you can publish a velocity to the **cmd_ve**l topic and this can cause a robot in Gazebo to move.